 -Credits are earned in battle

--Gold can be bought with money or paid out through your clan if there's any in the treasury.
+-Gold can be bought with money, won in contests, or paid out through your clan if there's any in the treasury.

 -Experience is earned in battle by spotting, damaging, destroying, capturing, defending, and getting battle hero awards.

 -Free Experience-5% of experience earned in each battle is automatically turned into free experience.
 Also earned by converting experience on an Elite Tank where "Accelerated Crew Training" is turned off.